 Surface charred wood – an ancient Japanese technique known as Yakisugi or Shou Sugi Ban has become an international sensation – with recent articles in the New York Times taking things to a fever pitch.

 However all charred timber is not created equal.
-In the rush to char wood, it is safe to assume there has been some short cuts taken and misunderstandings about charred timber and its lifespan.
+In the rush to char wood, it is safe to assume there have been some shortcuts taken, and misunderstandings about charred timber and its lifespan.

 The Japanese process has typically used Sugi (cryptomeria japonica) a soft, naturally durable timber native to Japan.
 For this reason softer. stable naturally durable timbers work best.
-It is critical than a minimum of 2-3mm of char is created in order to create a “wear layer” when the wood is exposed to weather.
+It is critical that a minimum 1-2mm of char is created in order to create a “wear layer” when the wood is exposed to weather.
 Many hardwoods do not achieve the depth of char required to provide long lasting durability, beware of charred hardwood.

 Brushing the charred wood often creates a beautiful appearance which can be finished with a natural oil.
 This finish is more suited to interiors, and will quickly weather once exposed in an exterior environment.

-Due to the variability of factors associated in the process there is certain to be mixed results.
-However the process certainly has a long life span, with Japanese examples of Shou Sugi Ban lasting for well over 50 years.
+Due to the variability of factors associated in the process and environment there is certain to be mixed results in terms of on-going aesthetic qualities.
+However the timber itself certainly has a long life span, with Japanese examples of yakisugi treated timber lasting for well over 50 years.